 This is the first thing we do before we even take off from our home country!
 That way, you’ll be assured that when you turn on your phone when you arrive, it won’t automatically start synchronising apps and downloading emails in the background.
 This option still allows you to use your camera, offline maps and guides (see below) using GPS without even costing a penny of your precious data!

 - Offline maps (essential in my opinion)

 When you’ve decided where you’re going to holiday, take a look at the app store for your destination, make sure you download some free offline maps and city guides.
 I generally find MobilyTrip one of the best free offline apps and very helpful when I’m not on a paid tour.
-The app not only provides you with a very helpful offline map, but also highlighting the points of interest at your destination together with a couple of photos and a short description.
+The app not only provides you with a very helpful offline map but also highlighting the points of interest at your destination together with a couple of photos and a short description.
 You can also use Google Maps Offline as well.
 A full guide is coming soon!

 - Wi-Fi (C’mon there are many hotels, restaurants and cafe’s offering this for free)

 Most of you will already be doing this, but hotels, restaurants and cafe’s these days generally all have Wi-Fi available, free of charge.
 You can stop in, take a break, have a drink and then reassess where you are, what’s around you and what you’re doing next!
 There have only been a few destinations (such as hiking in Norway!) where we simply couldn’t resist using our data to upload a few shots of our amazing trip.

 If you do select this option, many of the prepaid plans come with a few Ts and Cs.
 Be mindful of any daily data limits, selecting either the unlimited option, or plans which give ample warning, or simply deactivates your usage when you have reached the cap.

 - Buy a local SIM card (great for longer holidays in one or two other countries)